-Nandeet Mehta has been called “The Youngest Venture Capitalist” by Huffington Post for starting his career in Venture Capital at the young age of 18, having worked at Anthos Capital, Space Angels Network, Machine Shop Ventures, and Science Inc. In the past, he was involved with the exit of ThirdEye where he directed business development and co-created / co-lectured the “Self-Innovations Lab: Converting Academic Expertise to Industry Expertise” accredited class at UCLA.
-He was named to the University of California Office of the President 2016 “30 Under 30” for his work in Agricultural Innovation with his company Pyur Solutions, a company creating non-toxic biodegradable home solutions.
-Nandeet was also awarded as a Kairos Society Fellow for Pyur Solutions and is the most recent addition as an Executive to Kairos Society.
-Nandeet serves on the board of Wanderset.
-Mehta has also spent time at a myriad of Fortune 500 companies and startups including Lyft, T-mobile, Ubisoft, Dell and Samsung.
+Nandeet Mehta has been called “The Youngest Venture Capitalist” by Huffington Post for starting his career in Venture Capital at the young age of 18, having worked at Anthos Capital, Space Angels Network, amongst other.
+In the past, he was involved with the exit of ThirdEye where he directed business development.
+He also co-created / co-lectured the “Self-Innovations Lab: Converting Academic Expertise to Industry Expertise” accredited class at UCLA.
+He was named to the University of California Office of the President 2016 “30 Under 30” for his work in Agricultural Innovation with his company Pyur Solutions, a company creating non-toxic biodegradable pest control and home solutions.
+Nandeet was also awarded as a Kairos Society Fellow for Pyur Solutions alongside of previously being an Executive at Kairos Society.
+Nandeet was previously the advisor to the President at Fazeclan.
+Mehta has also spent time at a myriad of Fortune 500 companies and startups.
 He attended UCLA for a B.A. and was an Edison Scholar

 Co-Founder and Managing Partner